Abdulla Al-Khelaifi

-Abdulla Ali Al-Khelaifi (born 8 May 1990 in Doha) is a Qatari racing driver.
-He currently competes in the 2025 GT World Challenge Europe Endurance Cup for QMMF by Saintéloc Racing.
+Abdulla Ali Al-Khelaifi (born 8 May 1990 in Doha) is a Qatari racing driver who competes in the European Le Mans Series with Team Qatar by Iron Lynx.
+He previously competed in the 2025 GT World Challenge Europe Endurance Cup with QMMF by Saintéloc Racing.

 Career

 24H Series

 Following a four year hiatus from racing, Al-Khelaifi joined the 2024 24H Series, where he signed with HRT Performance to compete in the 24 Hours of Barcelona.
 He would be joined by fellow Qataris Ibrahim Al-Abdulghani and Ghanim Al-Maadheed, as well as German driver Julian Hanses to drive the No. 931 Porsche 992 GT3 Cup.
 During the 24 Hour races, points are awarded at the 12-Hour mark in the race to all teams.
 Al-Khelaifi and HRT were leading the race at the 12-Hour mark.
 They would go on to win the race.

 992 Endurance Cup

 Following his win in the 24 Hours of Barcelona, Al-Khelaifi entered the inaugural 992 Endurance Cup held at Circuit de Spa-Francorchamps.
 He would once again be joined by Al-Abdulghani, Al-Maadheed, and Hanses to drive the No. 31 Porsche 992 GT3 Cup for HRT Performance in the Amateur class.
 They would qualify fourth in their class.
 During the course of the 12 hour race, the team slowly made their way up the order and eventually into the class lead.
 They would hold onto the lead to win the race.